agneevX/home-assistant/README.md

   platform: template
   switches:
     6a_plug:
-      friendly_name: 6A Plug
       value_template: "{{ is_state('input_boolean.6a_plug_state', 'on') }}"
       turn_on:
         - service: input_boolean.turn_on
           entity_id: input_boolean.16a_plug_state
         - service: media_player.play_media
+          entity_id: media_player.new_room_echo
-          entity_id: media_player.new_room_echo # Preferably set an Echo device that is rarely used as the echo device actually carries out the command in the foreground
+          # Preferably set an Echo device that is rarely used as the echo device actually carries out the command in the foreground
           data:
             media_content_id: 'turn on 6a plug'
             media_content_type: custom